zheland/rust-webrtc-p2p-example/README.md

-# rust-wasm-client-and-server-webrtc-demo (WIP)
+# Rust WebRTC P2P example

 ## About

-Demo includes a WebRTC-client written in rust using the sycamore library and a signal and WebRTC-server.
+Example includes a WebRTC-client written in rust using the sycamore library and a signal and WebRTC-server.

+This example is still incomplete and contains fairly dirty and duplicated code.
+A clean and readable example of communication between a WebRTC client using web-sys and a WebRTC server using webrtc-rs can be found in the repository: https://github.com/zheland/rust-webrtc-client-server-example

 ## State